Last Updated on December 28, 2020

-The Gordon Dam wall is 132 metres high and was built in 1974.
-Abseiling down the wall is an option for the brave… I as hoping to book the kids on as a surprise for them… but it is for 18 and over only.
+The Gordon Dam wall is 132 meters high and was built in 1974.
+Abseiling down the wall is an option for the brave… I was hoping to book the kids on as a surprise for them… but it is for 18 and over only.
 Shame.
 Be sure to see the 2,000-year-old Huon pine stump at Pedder Wilderness Lodge, near the dam wall.

-We enjoyed staying at one of our favourite free camps down this way at Edgar Pond on the Scott’s Peak Road.
+We enjoyed staying at one of our favorite free camps down this way at Edgar Pond on the Scott’s Peak Road (find it on WikiCamps AU app).
 There is a smashing little walk on the road in called the ‘Creepy Crawly Walk’ – don’t miss it!

 Lake St Clair is at the southern end of the world-famous Cradle Mountain-Lake St Clair National Park and is part of the Tasmanian Wilderness World Heritage Area.

 Lake St Clair National Park is awesome.
 Bushwalking, cruise on the Lake and the end of the Overland Track from Cradle Mountain.